return to Natural Dog Health Remedies

 As dog colic is a digestive problem, it is essential to help and improve your dog's digestive system by giving him supplements of digestive enzymes and probiotics.

-Prozyme is an all natural digestive enzymatic food supplement and is a combination of four highly concentrated and purified natural plant-derived enzymes (lipases, amylases, proteases, and cellulases).
+This natural digestive enzyme supplement contains a combination of four plant-derived enzymes (lipases, amylases, proteases, and cellulases).
 It can be sprinkled on your dogs as a dietary supplement.
 It aids digestion and enables greater nutrient absorption.

 This probiotic supplement can replenish your dog's GI tract with good friendly bacteria that can aid digestion and fix digestion problems such as indigestion causing flatulence and bloat.